noahc3/Homebrew-Guide/homebrew_dev/app_dev.rst

         "version": 4
     }

-Now replace all the ``/path/to`` with the actual path to your devkitPro folder.
+If the DEVKITPRO environment variable is not set, replace all ``${env:DEVKITPRO}`` with the actual path to your devkitPro folder or set the environment variable.

 .. note::
-    On windows this is usually C:/devkitPro, on Linux it's /opt/devkitpro
+    On Windows the devkitpro path is usually ``C:/devkitPro``, on Linux it's ``/opt/devkitpro``.

 Configuring the Makefile
 ........................